anjanik012/suto/README.md

 # suto - sudo touch

+**No longer works since modern distros have moved to using yescrypt hash alogorithm.
+We are working on new implementation.**

 suto is a Linux PAM authenticator which uses Android phone biometrics to verify user credentials for granting super-user access.